Deploy contracts onchain

 You can also note that the forwarder addresses of deployed contracts are stored in forwarderAddresses

-mapping in the AppDeployerBase
+mapping in the AppGatewayBase

-and can be accessed easily here.
+and can be easily accessed here.

-Deploy multiple contracts
+Deploy multiple contractsβ

-contract onchain.
-But the deployer also supports working with multiple contracts.
-Lets create SuperTokenVault
+So far we have been working with a single contract onchain.
+But the AppGateway also supports working with multiple contracts.
+Lets create SomeOtherContract

-contract SuperTokenVault is Ownable {
+contract SomeOtherContract is Ownable, PlugBase {

-address public superToken;
+address public someContract;

 mapping(address => uint256) public lockedAmount;

-function setSuperToken(address superToken_) external onlyOwner {
+function setToken(address someContract_) external onlySocket {

 }